 You do have rights, and it’s important for all workers to know what their rights are.
 You should be able to identify when an employer has broken the law.
-That way you will know to get help from a Riverside employment lawyer.
+That way, you will know to get help from a Riverside employment attorney.

 Here are some of the main rights employees have in California:

 - The right to privacy.

 - The right to safety in the workplace.

 - The right to not be discriminated against in the workplace.

 - The right to a work environment free from harassment.

 - The right to fair wages, including minimum wage and overtime pay, if applicable.

 - The right to take some time off from work to spend time with your loved ones.

 - The right to take time off to care for someone who is sick, to take care of you, or to spend time with a new child.